Zenfolio is a photography portfolio website builder that includes eCommerce functionality, so photographers can “showcase and sell your photography”.

 Instead of operating like a traditional drag-and-drop website builder, Zenfolio has you select from a menu of options around what type of photography you do, then gives you a selection of recommend themes that you can switch out later.

-This structure which appeals to beginners who have no design or development experience and who want an easy way to get their photos on a good-looking website ASAP.
+This structure appeals to beginners who have no design or development experience and who want an easy way to get their photos on a good-looking website ASAP.

 Pros of Using Zenfolio Website Builder